The Key to Success:Do For SelfBy The Honorable Minister Louis Farrakhan | Last updated: Aug 16, 2016 - 10:55:14 AM

 The Value of Land

-In the last ten years Black people in America have lost over 5 million acres of land through fraudulent tax schemes, ignorance, and negligence.
+In the last ten years Black people in America have lost over five million acres of land through fraudulent tax schemes, ignorance, and negligence.
 Many Black Brothers and Sisters have relatives in the South who have land.
 However, despite having the education necessary to aid them, many of you will not secure the land for your mothers, fathers, grandmothers, and grandfathers.
 Therefore, our enemies are allowed to take the land back from them, thus making you and me totally dependent upon them for sustenance.
 Take the responsibility of making sure the taxes are paid, so that the land will stay in the hands of your family.
 Do not be so quick to sell the land for a few quickly declining dollars.
 We must hold on to our land, for as the dollar loses its value, the earth becomes more valuable.
 If that land can produce corn or wheat, it will be far more valuable to us in a few days, than all the dollar bills you can manage to accumulate.

 Look at all the land in Georgia.
 Why do we not buy some of it to build kilns, make bricks and construct our own homes?
 Cannot we cut down trees and turn the trees into lumber, and build homes for ourselves?
 While the dollar still has a little value, let us purchase as much productive land as possible, for the earth will never lose its value if taken care of and properly cultivated.